yellowdog/raydog/docs/builder.rst

 Default Scripts
 ^^^^^^^^^^^^^^^

-Default Bash scripts are provided for the script arguments in the constructor, and are found in the ``examples/builder/scripts`` directory on GitHub: https://github.com/yellowdog/raydog/tree/main/examples/builder/scripts.
+Default Bash scripts are provided for the script arguments in the constructor, and are found at: https://github.com/yellowdog/raydog/tree/main/examples/builder/scripts.

 If these scripts are used 'as-is', the Ray virtual environment to be activated must be situated in the YellowDog agent home directory at ``/opt/yellowdog/agent/venv``.